FaroukBoussarsar/flutter_nextcloud/README.md

-# Nextcloud Browser App
+# Flutter Nextcloud

-A Flutter application to browse, download, and manage files from any Nextcloud server - both public shares and authenticated user accounts.
+A Flutter package for browsing, downloading, and managing files from any Nextcloud server using the WebDAV protocol.
+Supports both public shares and authenticated user accounts.

 ## Features